-Each semester, the institute accepts a select number of undergraduates to work closely with a faculty member in the Political Science Department on a research project as Unruh Undergraduate Scholars.
-Students must be nominated by a faculty member to be selected for this program.
+Each semester, the institute accepts a select number of undergraduates to work closely with a faculty member in the Political Science Department on a research project.
+These students, known as Unruh Undergraduate Scholars, must be nominated by a faculty member to participate in this program.
 The program provides students with knowledge and research skills that will assist them in future careers in politics and government.
-At the end of the semester, fellows participate in a panel discussing their research.
+At the end of the semester, fellows present their research at a special seminar.